olm3ca/PixelbookOSX/README.md

 11. Still being worked on:
     - Screen brightness
     - Keyboard brightness
-    - Sound (who knows, maybe we can get it working)
+    - Sound (The sound setup on this machine is quite complicated.
+Not impossible but help is needed...)
     - Upgrade to Catalina / Big Sur.
 This is problematic as we have never been able to get graphics acceleration working on either.
 Want to try it?
-Follow these steps:
+Upgrade or perform a clean install.
+With the Mojave EFI it will freeze at boot.
+To get to the GUI, follow these steps:

     - Mount your EFI and edit your config.plist with ProperTree.
 Scroll down to Device Properties, PciRoot(0x0)/Pci(0x2,0x0)
     - Remove all child entries except AAPL,ig-platform-id
     - Change AAPL,ig-platform-id to 01001659.